cal-cs184-student/hw-webpages-sp24-ashmchiu/hw3.md

 A few difficult debugging journeys we crossed were:
 - [Part 2 Task 1](/hw3.md#task-1-constructing-the-bvh): we originally initialized two new vectors of <code class="language-plaintext highlighter-rouge">Primitive *</code>s, but the memory management here was difficult as we debugged and learned that the relative addressing wasn't working the way it was.
 We eventually stumbled upon the <code class="language-plaintext highlighter-rouge">std::stable_partition</code> method that luckily worked on <code class="language-plaintext highlighter-rouge">std::vector</code>s, and this not only worked, but simplified a lot of the code we were originally had to traverse through the list of <code class="language-plaintext highlighter-rouge">Primitive *</code>s.
 The only difficulty was coming up with the syntax for the lambda function to split the groups--we hadn't worked with lambda functions in C++ yet, so we had to learn to capture variables by reference if they weren't going to be parameters into our lambda function.
-- [Part 3 Task 3](/hw3.md#task-3-direct-lighting-with-uniform-hemisphere-sampling): We ran into a problem where our zero-bounce (<code class="language-plaintext highlighter-rouge">get_emission)</code> was always returning <code class="language-plaintext highlighter-rouge">Vector3D(0, 0, 0)</code>.
-We spent a while debugging this only to learn that our <code class="language-plaintext highlighter-rouge">Intersection</code> object had the same name, <code class="language-plaintext highlighter-rouge">isect</code>, as the <code class="language-plaintext highlighter-rouge">Intersection</code> passed in.
+- [Part 3 Task 3](/hw3.md#task-3-direct-lighting-with-uniform-hemisphere-sampling): We initially thought that our issue was that our zero-bounce (<code class="language-plaintext highlighter-rouge">get_emission</code>) was always returning <code class="language-plaintext highlighter-rouge">Vector3D(0, 0, 0)</code>.
+We spent a while debugging this, only to learn that we had accidentally overridden the <code class="language-plaintext highlighter-rouge">Intersection</code> parameter with another <code class="language-plaintext highlighter-rouge">Intersection</code> variable of the same name, <code class="language-plaintext highlighter-rouge">isect</code>.
 Lesson learned to keep track of accidentally overwriting variables :')
 - [Part 4 Task 2](/hw3.md#adding-non-accumulation-rendering): Namely, to add non-accumulated rendering, we were having trouble with outgoing light from previous bounces still showing up in our renders.
 We originally we believed we always needed <code class="language-plaintext highlighter-rouge">one_bounce_radiance</code> to be called to simulate the bounce, but we realized that we only needed to ensure that in our <code class="language-plaintext highlighter-rouge">L_out</code> calculation to not accumulate: we didn't need to call <code class="language-plaintext highlighter-rouge">one_bounce_radiance</code> unless it was the last bounce we were performing--and that was the <code class="language-plaintext highlighter-rouge">L_out</code> we returned.

 ## Part 1: Ray Generation and Scene Intersection